-The handle on the thermos’ side makes it easy to carry and to pour, even while wearing gloves.
-The lid doubles as a cup, so if the contents are too hot to drink directly from the thermos, pour the contents into the lid to cool faster.
+The handle on the side makes it easy to carry and pour, even while wearing gloves.
+The lid doubles as a cup, so if contents are too hot to drink directly from the thermos, pour the contents into the lid to cool faster.

 This classic Hammertone green thermos holds about 2 L of liquid.
-The good news is that no matter the size of the Stanley Classic you choose, it’s durable, won’t rust, and is BPA-free.
-Not only that, but if you close the lid correctly, you can guarantee that this thermos will be leakproof.
+No matter the size of the Stanley Classic you choose, it’s durable, won’t rust, and is BPA-free.
+Not only that, but if you close the lid correctly, you can guarantee this thermos will be leakproof.
 That means no worries about tossing this bad boy into a pack on a hike.

 - Capacity: 1.9 L (64 oz.)